leon-o/Create-Dynamic-Lights/README.md

 ## Known Issues
 1. On Fabric, if the mod is installed only on the client side, the client will crash when you modify and save the server configuration.
-   - This issue is caused by the Porting Lib.
-For servers, I recommend installing the mod even if you don't want to use the Light Block effect.
+   - For servers, I recommend installing the mod even if you don't want to use the Light Block effect.
 This can prevent client crashes and exception logs on the server side.

 ## Preview